 Jenkinson's Boardwalk features an aquarium, arcades, mini-golf, and more.
 Photo by Shinya Suzuki/CC BY-ND 2.0.

 Jenkinson’s Boardwalk is just what you’d expect from the Jersey Shore.
-The one-mile stretch is short and easily walkable.
+The 1-mile stretch is short and easily walkable.
 The middle to north end of the boardwalk is where you’ll find all the action, and it's jam-packed with souvenir shops, arcades, and games of chance lining the way.

 RELATED: Wildwood, New Jersey: A Summer Weekend Getaway with Kids